git-puller/The-Identification-Game/README.md

-# ACSE 4.4 - Machine Learning Miniproject
+# Machine Learning Competition @ Imperial College
 # The Identification Game

-All information available here: https://www.kaggle.com/c/acse-miniproject/overview
+The aim of the competition was to develop a classifier on an image dataset consisting of Natural Images (from ImageNet), with 3 RGB channels and 200 categories.
+100k images with labels were provided when 10000 unlabeled pictures were provided as test data.
+Transfer learning on some mature neural network models was applied and the final validation accuracy of the ensemble model was 82.4%.
+Finally, it was decided to combine the top 4 models together and get a top 3 accuracy of 84.1% on the leaderboard.

-This project aims to classify 64*64 pictures with 3 RGB channels to 200 categories.
-100000 training pictures with labels were provided when 10000 unlabeled pictures were provided as test data.
-Transfer learning on some mature neural network models were tried and got validation accuracy from 0.35-0.824.
-Finally, it was decided to combine the top 4 models together and get an outstanding top 3 accuracy of 0.841 at leaderboard.
+Further information available here: https://www.kaggle.com/c/acse-miniproject/overview

 Working Flow for Combined Model:
 ![avater](Joint_decision/combined_flowchart.jpg)
 model used (DenseNet Code with ML and the ensemble code were documented for demonstration):